-11.1 Details of Contracts with Service Providers, Including Bankers, Brokers, Consultants, Advisers ever more complex area.
+11.1 Details of Contracts with Service Providers, Including Bankers, Brokers, Consultants and Advisers

+This council recognises that responsibility for treasury management decisions remains with the Council at all times.
+It recognises that there is potential value in employing external providers to assist it in the field of treasury management.
+In particular, it will use external consultants to provide specialist advice in this ever more complex area.
 However, it will ensure that it fully understands what services are being provided and that they meet the needs of this organisation, especially in terms of being objective and free from conflicts of interest.
 It will also ensure that the terms of their appointment are subject to regular review.